Accumulator-Aware Post-Training Quantization for Large Language Models: AXE: A General Framework for Accumulator-Aware PTQ

-To add accumulator-awareness, we introduce two constraints that are agnostic to the symmetry of the quantizer and rounding function while still guaranteeing overflow avoidance.
-First, we introduce a soft $\ell_1$-norm regularization penalty that discourages the underlying algorithm (\textit{e.g.}, GPFQ) from opportunistically selecting weights with high magnitudes.
-Second, we introduce a strict constraint that greedily limits the range of $q_i$ as error is iteratively corrected.
-This strict constraint is recursively applied element-by-element to ensure that Eqs.~\ref{eq:ineq-pos} and~\ref{eq:ineq-neg} are independently satisfied, which ultimately guarantees that Eq.~\ref{eq:a2q+-upper-bound} is satisfied without requiring a zero-centering constraint. \\

 \textbf{Soft $\ell_1$-norm regularization penalty.} By design, greedy sequential quantization algorithms (\textit{e.g.}, GPFQ and OPTQ) opportunistically alter weights to correct for as much error as possible in each step, often yielding high-magnitude quantized weights.
-However, this is unfavorable in the accumulator-aware quantization setting as high-magnitude weights consume more of the $\ell_1$-norm budget allocated per-channel (see Eq.~\ref{eq:a2q+-upper-bound}).
-To address this, we penalize high-magnitude weights during error correction.
-We build from the sparse GPFQ formulation proposed by Zhang \textit{et al.}~\cite{zhang2023post} as given by Eq.~\ref{eq:l1-norm-reg-formulation}; the solution is given by Eq.~\ref{eq:gpfq-sparse-quantizer}, where $\Pi_\lambda ( \bm{x} ) := \textrm{sign}( \bm{x} ) ( \vert \bm{x} \vert - \lambda )_+$, $( \cdot )_+$ denotes the rectified linear unit (ReLU), and $\lambda > 0$ is an arbitrary tuneable regularization parameter.
+However, this is unfavorable in the accumulator-aware PTQ setting as high-magnitude weights consume more of the allocated $\ell_1$-norm budget (see Eq.~\ref{eq:a2q+-upper-bound}).
+To address this, we penalize high-magnitude weights throughout error correction via the soft $\ell_1$ penalty proposed by \citealt{zhang2023post}, which is the $\ell_1$ projection given by Eq.~\ref{eq:gpfq-sparse-quantizer}, where $( \cdot )_+$ denotes the rectified linear unit (ReLU), and $\lambda > 0$ is an arbitrary tuneable regularization parameter.

-Noticeably, this formulation is perfectly amenable to leverage the Euclidean projection-based weight initialization (EP-init) strategy proposed in~\cite{colbert2024a2q+}, which takes the same functional form.
-Thus, we tune our selection of $\lambda$ to be the optimal Lagrangian scalar derived from the solution to the constrained convex optimization problem formulated by Eq.~\ref{eq:ep-init-formulation}.
-Here, the objective is to find the optimal Euclidean projection of~$\bm{w}$ onto the $\ell_1$ ball of radius~$Z$, where $Z$ is the scaled accumulator-aware $\ell_1$-norm target given, up to a scaling, by the upper bound in Eq.~\ref{eq:a2q+-upper-bound}.
-Thus, $\bm{v}^*$ is the weight vector that minimizes the Euclidean projection onto the boundary of our constrained set \textit{before} quantization.
+Noticeably, this formulation is amenable to leverage EP-init~\citep{colbert2024a2q+}, which takes the same functional form.
+Thus, we determine $\lambda$ as the Lagrange multiplier derived from the optimal Euclidean projection of~$\bm{w}$ onto the $\ell_1$ ball of radius~$Z$, given by the following convex optimization problem, where $\bm{v}^*$ is the weight vector that minimizes the Euclidean projection of $\bm{w}$ onto the boundary of our constrained set \textit{before} quantization.